gatneil/demos/doc/virtual-machine-scale-sets-automatic-upgrade.md

 * Deploy the updated scale set, which will update all VM instances including the failed ones.

 ### Configuring a Custom Load Balancer Probe as Application Health Probe on a scale set
-As a best practice, create a load balancer probe explicitly for scale set health.
+To use automatic OS upgrade with your scale sets, you must create a load balancer probe explicitly for scale set health.
 The same endpoint for an existing HTTP probe or TCP probe may be used, but a health probe may require different behavior from a traditional load-balancer probe.
 For example, a traditional load balancer probe may return unhealthy if the load on the instance is too high, whereas that may not be appropriate for determining the instance health during an automatic OS upgrade.
 Configure the probe to have a high probing rate of less than two minutes.

 The load-balancer probe can be referenced in the *networkProfile* of the scale set and can be associated with either an internal or public facing load-balancer as follows: